mojofunk/ardour-docs/todo/dependencies.md

 Package gtk2-engines for MSYS2 for clearlooks or use ardour version

-Update drobilla libraries for Fedora mingw packages
+DONE - Update drobilla libraries for Fedora mingw packages
 - Serd 0.24.0
 - Sord 0.16.0
 - Lilv 0.24.0
 - Stratom 0.6.0

+update Fedora mingw libsamplerate package to 1.9

+DONE - update mingw-fftw package to 3.3.5

+update Fedora mingw liblo package to 0.28.0

+update mingw-aubio package to 0.4.3

+Remove --no-plugins option in mingw-lv2 package, plugins have .so extension

+Fedora mingw-cppunit package only builds/provides 32bit binary package